pamtrak06/edjanger/mkdocs/docs/index.md

 ```

 This will install edjanger in /usr/local/bin/edjanger
-If installation fail to install in this directory, try to install it in another
+If installation fail to install in this directory, try to install it in another, see [Linux Filesystem Hierarchy Standard](http://www.pathname.com/fhs/pub/fhs-2.3.pdf) for potential paths.

 ```bash
 EDJANGER_INSTALL_PATH=<your path>